SamG101-Developer/SPP-Primer/Writerside/topics/5-Type-System.md

 Union types are mapped to the `std.Var[Ts]` variant class, were the generic parameter `..Ts` is a variadic list of types.
 This class is used to represent a type that can be one of multiple types, and is used for branching.
 It is commonly seen with the `is` keyword, in pattern matching.
+The `|` token is used for union type shorthand.

 Flow typing is used with union types, to allow for a type to be treated as a possible internal type, within the scope of the pattern match being considered.
 This reduces the amount of casting that is required, and improves the readability of